sevren/GoGetTest/README.md

 If the microservices can not connect to the rabbitmq server then the rabbitMQ functionality will be disabled, however you can still use the REST endpoints as normal

-## Submodules

-This repo consists of 2 Git sub modules please run the following to retrieve them

-`git submodule update --init --recursive`

 ## Prebuilt images